nachocifu/searchEngine/README.md

 Follow the instructions on the following subsections.
 ### Compiling
 The followint applies to unix based systems.
+First create on the root of the project a classes directory `mkdir classes`.
 To comile the project run: `javac src/ar/edu/itba/sia/group3/*.java -d classes` Then change directory to the classes directory generated. `cd classes` Your ready to run the program with `java ar.edu.itba.sia.group3.Sokoban [board] [algorithm] [optionalHeuristic]`